Welcome to Victorian Page-

 ADVERTISING PAGE- Victorian Advertisements

-EDITOR'S MAILBAG - Readers' Correspondence & Contact Me
+EDITOR'S MAILBAG - Readers' Correspondence

 ARCHIVE PAGES - Access to "out-of-date" seasonal pages

-I have now included material on the treatment of fashion in the cheap weekly papers of the 1890s.
-The article on Rational Dress for sporting activities, which focuses on the increasing popularity of "knickerbockers", has now been completed.
+Since it was first set up the most visited pages on this site have been the Victorian Beauty and Fashion pages with their emphasis on magazine journalism and advertising.
+In addition to Sam and Isabella Beeton's pioneering work in bringing high fashion to the British middle classes on the Ladies' Page - Fashion I have now included material on the treatment of fashion in the cheap weekly papers of the 1890s.
+The article on Rational Dress for sporting activities, focusing on the increasing popularity of "knickerbockers", has now been completed.

-The image above shows a detail from one of the illustrations on the new Victorian Fashion page - a plate from the 1870s.
+The image above shows a detail from one of the illustrations on the Victorian Fashion page - a plate from the 1870s.
 Others are taken from the previous two decades.

 There are also additions to the article on Victorian hairstyles and hair treatments, and that on Victorian Cosmetics.